PLP-WebTechnologies/feb-2025-advanced-html-brxds2geek3d/README.md

 - Add a registration form

 >[!NOTE]
 >  The registration form should have:
 >- Name, email, password, and date fields.
 >- A dropdown, radio buttons, and checkboxes.
 >- Proper labels and placeholders.
 >- Required fields and validation attributes.
->- Ensure proper indentation and commenting.
+>- Ensure proper indentation and commenting

 # Tasks
 - Create a well-structured HTML5 document.